Wild strawberry: Plant profile

 All about Wild Strawberry

-The Wild Strawberry plants we see in the woodlands are not escapees, but native plants completely different to the domestic varieties we plant in our gardens.
+The Wild Strawberry plants found in woodlands are not escapees; they are native plants that differ completely from the domestic varieties we cultivate in our gardens.

 Culinary uses and recipes with Wild Strawberries

-Wild Strawberries have an extremely sweet flavour and a hint of vanilla.
-The fruit is best eaten fresh on its own and can be served with Greek yoghourt, cream or ice cream.
-Preserve into jams, jellies and syrups or use in muesli and granola mixes.
+Wild strawberries have an incredibly sweet taste with a hint of vanilla.
+The fruit is best eaten fresh, either on its own or accompanied by Greek yoghurt, cream, or ice cream.

 Medicinal properties of Wild Strawberries